Landon House: Civil War

-At the time of the dance the building was known as the Landon Female Academy.

 On 8 September 1862 Confederate Gen. J. E. B. Stuart was walking, after having eaten with a local family at their invitation, when he discovered Landon House, (at the time known as the Landon Female Academy).
 The building was unoccupied at the time.
 While exploring the house, Stuart discovered a ballroom on the east end.
 Stuart felt the need for a break from the war and decided to hold a ball there that night to give his men and himself a rest from the war.
 The ballroom was decorated with flags and roses for the ball.
 Music was provided by the 18th Mississippi Cavalry's regimental band.
 Ladies living in Urbana were invited to attend.
 The ball became known as the Sabers and Roses Ball.

-During the ball a report came in that Union cavalry were nearby in Hyattstown and heading towards Urbana.
-The festivities stopped and Stuart and his men left to the picket posts in Hyattstown that were threatened by Union cavalry.
+During the ball, a report came in that Union cavalry was nearby in Hyattstown and heading towards Urbana.
+The festivities stopped and Stuart and his men left for the picket posts in Hyattstown that were threatened by Union cavalry.
 When they arrived, they discovered that the Union soldiers had already been repulsed by the 1st North Carolina Infantry and returned to the ball.
 By the time they had returned most of the ladies had left.
 Ladies were invited to return to the ball and the ball resumed.

-After the ball the building was used as a field hospital after the ball.
+After the ball, the building was used as a field hospital.
 According to Michael Kurtianyk, both Confederate soldiers and Union soldiers made "lightning sketches" on the walls of the hospital.
 The Confederate soldiers are said to have drawn CSA President Jefferson Davis and Stuart.
 Union soldiers using the hospital later on 16 September 1862 drew Abe Lincoln twice as large as the Confederate drawings.
 They signed their drawing.
 These drawings can still be seen on the walls of the house today.